 For more information on the CCMA Asbestos Exposure and Human Health Risk Assessment, please click here.

 City of Coalinga OU: In 1989, the EPA selected a remedy to clean up the 107 acres of contamination in the City of Coalinga.
 The remedy included excavating and consolidating approximately 20,000 cubic yards of asbestos, chromium, and nickel-contaminated soil and building debris; building an underground waste management unit (WMU) to contain and dispose of contaminated soil and waste on site; covering the WMU area with an impermeable cap; regrading the excavated area; decontaminating the debris; monitoring the soil, groundwater, and air; and implementing deed restrictions on the use of the land.
 The parties potentially responsible for site contamination began cleanup activities under EPA oversight in 1990 and completed activities in 1993.
-The City of Coalinga OU is also part of the overall cleanup of the Coalinga Asbestos Mine Superfund site which contains two operable units: the City of Coalinga and the Coalinga Asbestos/Johns-Manville Mill.
+The City of Coalinga OU was also part of the overall cleanup of the Coalinga Asbestos Mine Superfund site which contains two operable units: the City of Coalinga and the Coalinga Asbestos/Johns-Manville Mill.
 On November 21, 1998, a Notice of Intent to Delete the Coalinga Asbestos Mine site was published in the Federal Registry.
 The public comment period ended on December 21, 1998 and EPA responded to comments received.
 The Coalinga Asbestos Mine site was formally deleted from the National Priorities List on April 24, 1998.
 EPA bases its decision to delete the site on the criterion that the responsible parties have implemented all appropriate response actions required for the site.
 Even if a site is deleted from the NPL, where hazardous substance, pollutants, or contaminants remain at the site above levels that allow for unlimited use and unrestricted exposure, EPA's policy is that a subsequent review of the site will be conducted at least every five years after the initiation of the remedial action at the site to ensure that the site remains protective of public health and the environment.
-The second five-year review for the Atlas Asbestos Mine Superfund site was completed on September 28, 2006.
-The review found that EPA policy had changed regarding the protectiveness of the 1% asbestos cleanup level that was set in the ROD for the soils in the area outside the WMU and recommended that additional work be done to assure that the cleanup is protective.
+A Five-Year Review for the Atlas Asbestos Mine Superfund site (2006), was completed on September 28, 2006, found that EPA policy had changed regarding the protectiveness of the 1% asbestos cleanup level that was set in the ROD for the soils in the area outside the WMU and recommended that additional work be done to assure that the cleanup is protective.
 EPA subsequently conducted further soil and activity-based air sampling to determine whether the City of Coalinga OU presented any exposure issues of concern.
 The results of the sampling showed that the cleanup of the site continued to be protective of human health and the environment and than no further remedial action was necessary.